 Though there are many parties who could be liable for your Maryland car accident, the following are some of the most common culprits:

 A person steering half a ton of metal at dozens of miles an hour can do a lot of damage if they’re not careful, so it’s no surprise that other drivers are the top cause of car accidents in Maryland and elsewhere.
 This can happen when someone experiences road rage, drives well over the speed limit (speeding), drives too close to your rear bumper (tailgating), drives while using their phone (distracted driving), or engages in any other type of reckless behavior.

 A look under the hood or behind the dashboard of your car will reveal just how complicated these machines can be.
 That’s why it’s crucial for every part of a car to work correctly; a leak here or loose bolt there can easily cause a key system to fail, creating the potential for an accident.
 If a car maker or auto part manufacturer provided you with a defective product that caused your accident, it’s possible that they are liable for subsequent damages.

 As a critical part of Maryland’s infrastructure, it falls on many local and state governmental bodies to maintain the state’s roadways and ensure a safe driving environment.
 If they fail in this duty, either by creating or ignoring a hazard on a road, they may be liable for your car accident.

 Maryland Car Accident Attorney Offering Free and Private Consultations

-Recovering from a Maryland car accident is never an easy process, but you and your loved ones don’t have to go through it alone.
-The experienced legal team at the Law Offices of Randolph Rice stands ready to help you navigate the settlement process and any other proceedings related to your car accident claim.
+Recovering from a Maryland car accident is never an easy process, but you and your loved ones don’t have to go through it alone. the experienced legal team at Rice, Murtha & Psoras stands ready to help you navigate the settlement process and any other proceedings related to your car accident claim.
 To meet with a legal representative and discuss your case in a free consultation, visit us online or call (410) 694-7291.